Ndymario/Ndymario/README.md

 <br>

 <!--
-I was gonna have a cool random quote thing, but you can't run JS on GitHub ;-;
+I was gonna have a cool random quote thing, but you can't run JS on GitHub ;-; (Which makes sense, but still rip)
 <script>
 function random_quote(){
   let quotes = ['"When in doubt, make it explode!"', '"When life gives you lemons, find the voltage drop across the lemon."', '"GAH HOOOOOOF"', '"Huh.
 Neat."']